vonbarown/sql-zoo-lab/README.md

 # sql-zoo-lab

-Create a file `sql-zoo.sql` and paste the solutions of your [sqlzoo.net](https://sqlzoo.net/wiki/SQL_Tutorial) questions like so:
+In the file `sql-zoo.sql` and paste the solutions of your [sqlzoo.net](https://sqlzoo.net/wiki/SQL_Tutorial) questions like so:

 ```sql
 --